SLOW COOKED CHICKEN CASSEROLE

 2 tablespoon flour

 Preheat over to 275 F. Heat oil in a pan to high.
 Add chicken pieces searing to brown on each side.
 One browned remove chicken placing in dutch over.
 I love Le Creuset from France.
 Expensive yet so worth the price as they cook food beautifully and last forever.
 Cook onion in the pan until translucent.
 Add garlic; cook for a few minutes then add mushrooms stirring until juices evaporate.
 Add rosemary, thyme, salt and pepper combine for a minute before adding wine.
-Bring to boil then simmer adding flour mixing to thicken the sauce.
+Bring to boil then simmer adding flour mixture to thicken the sauce.
 Pour over chicken in the dutch oven and slow cook for two and a half hours.

 You can make this ahead the day before and warm up to eat.